 In a large cast iron skillet, melt the butter over medium-high heat.
 As the butter melts, stir in the sugar and salt.
 Continue stirring rapidly with a wooden spoon, keeping the sides of pan clean by brushing occasionally with a wet pastry brush.
 The mixture should bubble as you stir.
 Cook until the mixture turns a deep auburn brown and registers 300°F on a candy thermometer, taking care not to burn it.
 Remove from the heat and stir in the vanilla.

-Immediately pour the mixture onto the lined baking sheet.
-Set aside to cool slightly, about 3 minutes.
-(Be careful, the baking sheet will be very hot.)
-Sprinkle evenly with the chocolate and let sit until mostly melted, about 5 minutes.
-Spread the chocolate with an offset metal spatula or a silicone spatula into an even layer.
-Sprinkle with the nuts and gently press them into the chocolate with the palms of your hands.
+Pour the mixture onto the lined baking sheet.
+Allow it to cool slightly, about 5 minutes, then sprinkle the mixture with the chocolate.
+When the chocolate looks glossy, spread it with an offset cake spatula or a wooden spatula, and sprinkle with the nuts.
+Gently press the nuts into the chocolate with the palms of your hands.

-Cool completely at room temperature, at least 3 hours.
-Using your hands, break the toffee into chunks.
+Cool completely (at least 6 hours) then break the toffee into chunks.